emilyriederer/website/content/post/team-of-packages/index.md

 Comparing internal and external packages on two dimensions illuminates this difference.

 First and foremost, they can aim to solve a far more domain-specific and concrete set of problems than open-source packages.
 Inherently, in an institution the **problem definition** can be much more specific and less abstract.
-This means our functions can be more tailored to the countours and corner cases of our problems and our documentation can use more relevant examples,
+This means our functions can be more tailored to the contours and corner cases of our problems and our documentation can use more relevant examples,

 Second, and somewhat unintuitively, these same internal packages that are narrower in their problem definition can actually span a broader **solution space**.
 For example, an open source package might offer many different methods to model time-to-event but remain agnostic to where the input data came from or what the analyst does with the results.
 In contrast, an internal package might cater to answering a narrower question but apply its insight into our organization to cover more of the steps in the workflow of answering that questions -- such as pulling data, engineering features, and communicating outcomes.